Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Advent is traditionally marked as a season that anticipated the birth of Jesus Christ.
 The word “advent” is Latin for “coming,” and the start of the season can fall between November 27 and December 3.
 Most modern Advent calendars start on December 1 and have holiday-themed activities.

-It makes me stop in this busy season and take a moment to make memories with my family.
+It makes me stop this busy season and take a moment to make memories with my family.
 I hope that you all have a wonderful holiday season and enjoy this time with your families!

 DIY Advent Calendar